Nancy Cárdenas: Sexuality

-At age 39, Cárdenas became the first publicly declared lesbian in Mexico when she revealed her sexuality on the TV show 24 horas, hosted by James Zabludovsky, during an interview about the firing of a gay employee.
+At age 39, Cárdenas became the first publicly declared lesbian in Mexico when she revealed her sexuality on the TV show 24 horas, hosted by Jacobo Zabludovsky, during an interview about the firing of a gay employee.
 In the 1970s, she pioneered the gay liberation movement in Mexico, elaborating on the subject in several television interviews.

 She founded, in 1974, the first gay organization in Mexico, Frente de Liberación Homosexual Mexicano (FLHM; Mexican Homosexual Liberation Front).
 As a feminist and sexology specialist she also held numerous conferences, seminars and national and international television interviews on the subject.
 In 1975, along with Carlos Monsiváis, she wrote the Manifesto in Defense of Homosexuals in Mexico.
 On October 2, 1978, during the march in commemoration of the Tlatelolco massacre, she headed the first gay pride march in the Plaza de las Tres Culturas.

 A center for gay and lesbian activities was named in her honor: the Nancy Cárdenas Latin American and Mexican Lesbian Documentation and Historical Archives Center (CDAHL).